How long is a long-term business loan?

 Federal and State Banks – Bank loans are known to have long-term loans for businesses but be prepared to provide assets for collateral such as real estate.
 A bank loan for a business will require extensive paperwork and definitely some patience if they are to loan long-term.
 Bank loans at the end of the day do have the best terms, but if you’re looking for quick service, a bank loan may not be the best solution and another option may be best.

-Online Lenders – Online lenders are convenient, offer quick service, and are the best alternative to banks and credit unions when trying to access long-term business loans.
-Online lenders have better service and more diverse financing options that offer more flexible terms when it comes to long-term loans.
+Online Lenders – Online lenders are convenient, offer quick service, and are the best alternative to banks when trying to access long-term business loans.
+An online lender typically has better service and more diverse financing options that offer more flexible terms when it comes to long-term loans.
+Check the reputation of any online lender, reviews are easy to find.

 Credit Unions – Credit unions are not known for providing business loans, but some do, so they can’t be left off the list.
 Expect it to be difficult, if they do to qualify for long-term business loans.